-Resolution # 745 adopted May 26, 2015: November 30, 2015 - November 30, 2017
+Resolution # 745 adopted May 26, 2015: November 30, 2015 - November 30, 2017 A RESOLUTION OF THE VILLAGE COUNCIL OF INDIAN CREEK VILLAGE, FLORIDA APPROVING THE EXTENSIONS AND MODIFICATION OF THE WASTE SERVICES AGREEMENT WITH PROGRESSIVE WASTE SERVICES; PROVIDING FOR IMPLEMENTATION AND EFFECTIVE DATE.

 - a.
 The Village Council agreed to an extension of the Agreement to November 30, 2017 under the same terms and conditions.
 This is the SECOND AMENDMENT to the 2007 Agreement.
-This was approved at the May 5, 2015 Council Meeting. - b.
-Progressive letter dated April 22, 2015 agreed to perform services pursuant to the terms and conditions contained within the existing Agreement for an extension period of two years that shall expire in November 30, 2017.
+This was approved at the March 31st, May 5th, and the May 26th Council Meeting with the adoption of Resolution #745. - b.
+Progressive letter dated April 22, 2015 agreed to perform services pursuant to the terms and conditions contained within the existing Agreement for an extension period of two years which shall expire in November 30, 2017.
 Rate is \$26.00 per month per resident plus cost-of-living adjustment. - c.
-Beginning on October 1, 2008, and annually thereafter, Contractor shall adjust the collection and hauling component of the rates to reflect the cost of doing business, measured by the fluctuation in the Consumer Price Index (CPI) (All Urban Consumers, Miami-Fort Lauderdale, Florida) as published by the U.S. Department of Labor, Bureau of Labor Statistics or its successor agency.
-The collection and hauling component shall be adjusted by 100% of the percentage change in the CPI from the previous July to July of the year in which the adjustment is effected (but not to exceed 5%).
-(Page 13, Section 12.4; of the 2007 Sterling Waste Services Agreement). - d.
-Contract executed October 22, 2015 b y Mr. Dean Di Valerio, Regional Vice-President.
+Contract executed October 22, 2015 by Mr. Dean Di Valerio, Regional Vice-President.

-D. WASTE CONNECTIONS OF FLORIDA, INC.
+5. WASTE CONNECTIONS OF FLORIDA, INC.